Letter To Faculty, Administrators and Staff

 FRIDAY EVENING DINNER – May 8: Tickets for the dinner held on Friday at 6:00 p.m. are available for you and any guests that you wish to invite ($20.00 for adults, $10.00 for children aged 6 – 12, children under 6 are free).
 Please contact Conference & Event Services at x3101 by April 17 if you are planning to attend; reservations are required by this date and seating is limited.

-COMMENCEMENT CEREMONY – May 9: The Commencement ceremony will begin at 2:00 p.m. on Bentley lawn if the weather cooperates, or in the Wise Center Sports Forum if the weather forces us indoors.
+COMMENCEMENT CEREMONY – May 9: The Commencement ceremony will begin at 2:00 p.m. at the Bicentennial Plaza on Bentley lawn if the weather cooperates, or in the Wise Center Sports Forum if the weather forces us indoors.
 Closed circuit viewing will be available in Shafer Auditorium for guests who cannot be accommodated in the Wise Center.

 Formal Commencement exercises are held once each year in May, although the faculty confers degrees on three separate occasions during the academic year.
 All faculty are expected to participate in the commencement exercises unless excused in advance by the Provost; faculty members are responsible for procuring appropriate academic costume.